raffaeleflorio/oogent/README.md

                                             """)
                             )
                     ),
-                    new EchoAgent(new SimpleResponse("Sorry, I didn't understand your request.
+                    new ConstAgent(new SimpleResponse("Sorry, I didn't understand your request.
 Could you be more specific?"))
             )
     );